Petty Knives

 • Hand-wash and dry immediately; don’t soak or dishwash.

-• Hone lightly between uses; sharpen on whetstones as needed.
+• Hone lightly between uses.

 • Store safely in the gift box, a knife block, or on a cutlery tray.